 It's a great time to do research in perceptual science and technology.
 Thanks to the technical progress in the field, there are new opportunities to make systems understand more about the world and study how to design systems that use this new information.
 Scientific progress, meanwhile, has created opportunities to connect computational models to human perception and to design new tools and interfaces that create synergies between human and computer perception.

 In Summer 2014, the program will consist of ten weeks of intensive work, May 27 - August 1.
-Participants will have a Computer Science, Psychology or Library and Information Science Department faculty member as a mentor, and will work in the supportive, collegial setting of active Rutgers research labs.
+Participants will have a Computer Science, or faculty member as a mentor, and will work in the supportive, collegial setting of active Rutgers research labs.
 Seminars, collaborative projects and other group activities will explore the relationships among different research problems, research methods and career options that the field allows.
-The number of places for Summer 2014 is not yet determined (a renewal and extension of our program are pending at NSF).
+We expect to invite eight undergraduate students to join the program.

 This program requires ten weeks of intense effort and on-site participation.
 Students should not commit to other activities (e.g., courses) during the REU program.
 In addition, we encourage students to plan to continue their projects during the academic year 2014-2015.
 This sustained effort will make it possible for students to come away from the REU experience with a scientific publication documenting their research contributions!